mahadalishah/columbia-cybersecurity/README.md

-# Project 1 - Setup systems on Azure cloud
+# Project 1 - Automated ELK Stack Deployment

-This project is to setup infrastructure on Azure cloud

-## Diagram
+The files in this repository were used to configure the network depicted below.

 https://imgur.com/a/d5AZkP1

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.